Westminster Hall and Burying Ground: History

-Westminster Presbyterian Church lived up to its promise and ministry for several decades, but suffered a dramatic loss of congregants by the early 20th century who were moving to the outer city and its suburbs and joining additional Presbyterian and other congregations there.
+Westminster Presbyterian Church lived up to its promise and ministry for several decades, but had suffered a dramatic loss of worshippers by the early 20th century, as many people were moving to the outer city and its suburbs, joining other congregations there.
 Even First Presbyterian and the Franklin Street congregations eventually merged in 1974, (now known as "First and Franklin Street Presbyterian Church") moving to the First Church building at the corner of Park Avenue and West Madison Streets, with the old Franklin Street building now being used by a fundamentalist Protestant congregation that however takes good care of its historic building.
-Revived in the 1920s by a number of new active members, the congregation continued until 1977 when the Westminster Presbyterian congregation was disbanded/disorganized and historical assets were reverted to the local Presbytery of Baltimore and arrangements were made when care of the church building and premises was assumed by the University of Maryland's School of Law, which occupies the rest of the square block to the south, southeast and east bounded by West Baltimore, North Paca, West Fayette and North Greene streets.
-The School of Law's city block campus is also surrounded by the urban neighborhood of the other buildings, facilities, medical center, parking garages and public squares of the various graduate schools of the University of Maryland at Baltimore's westside/downtown campus, founded in 1807.
-Under the auspices of the newly organized, non-profit "Westminster Preservation Trust", the "burying grounds" were cleaned up and the church was renovated for secular public use, now known as "Westminster Hall".
+Revived in the 1920s by a number of new active members, the congregation continued until 1977, when the small remaining Westminster Presbyterian congregation was disorganized, and its historical assets reverted to the Presbytery of Baltimore.
+The care of the church building and burial ground was taken over by the University of Maryland's School of Law, which occupies the rest of the square block to the south, southeast and east (bounded by West Baltimore, North Paca, West Fayette and North Greene Streets).
+The School of Law's city block campus is also surrounded by those of other schools of the University of Maryland at Baltimore's westside and downtown campus, founded in 1807.

+Under the auspices of the newly organized, non-profit "Westminster Preservation Trust", the "burying grounds" were cleaned up and the church was renovated for secular public use and is now known as "Westminster Hall".

 The restoration included the pipe organ that had been installed in the church by Johnson & Son in 1882 as their Opus 577.
 This restoration was done by Andover Organ Company.
-The historic Johnson & Son pipe organ was played in recital during the Organ Historical Society Convention in July 2024.

 Support and a listing has also been obtained from the Maryland Historical Trust and other heritage and tourism organizations such as the newly established efforts of the Baltimore National Heritage Area, with the National Park Service, with cooperation from the Maryland Historical Society, the Baltimore City Historical Society, Baltimore Heritage, Preservation Maryland, and the Office of Promotion and the Arts in the Mayor's Office of the City of Baltimore plus the Baltimore City Commission for Historical and Architectural Preservation.
 In 2006, the Westminster Preservation Trust installed more than 20 interpretive signs around the burying ground and catacombs to provide historical and biographical information on the area.

-The site has been used in an episode of Creepy Canada, with paranormal investigators from BSPR discussing its possible haunting.
+The site was used as a filming location for an episode of Creepy Canada, with paranormal investigators from BSPR discussing its possible haunting.